 The student has a valid teaching certification with two years of teaching experience (this requirement is waived for Natural Science Education students);

 The student has a composite score of 300 on the verbal and quantitative sections of the GRE general test or a score of 15 out of 20 on the SMTC GRE Alternative Portfolio;

 Resume and 3 letters of recommendation.

-The SMTC has two graduate assistantships awarded on a competitive basis, as well as grant-funded graduate assistantships.
+The SMTC has a numbers of graduate assistantships awarded on a competitive basis, as well as grant-funded graduate assistantships.